manish-nepal/expo-select-dropdown-modal-autocomplete/README.md

 # React native expo select dropdown modal with autocomplete search filter

+**Feature**
+Using this package, you can display an array of object on select dropdown on modal screen and select a specific object and render its display name.

 **Props**

 ***title*** - Default title is **Select Item**, Pass a title to display initially, such as   'Select company', 'Select user', etc, than after you select an item, selected item's display name will be displayed.